souravpurkait360/loopproject/README.md

 - Enabled Progressive Web App (PWA) support ✨📱

+## Scope of Improvement
+- [ ] Write Unit Test Cases
+- [ ] Cover tables of different resolutions for better responsiveness
+- [ ] Add more animations and transitions

 Feel free to explore the project and make any modifications or improvements as needed.
 If you have any questions or need assistance, please don't hesitate to reach out.
 Happy coding! 😄